Masks and Personal Protective Equipment (PPE)

 Follow the manufacturer's instructions for the type of mask you’ve received.
 If you don’t have the box, you can easily do a google search for accurate instructions.
 You may also review instructions for cloth and N95-style masks:

 There are some essential positions and activities at the university where additional health and safety measures are needed.
-In these cases, Ryerson will provide community members working in these environments with additional PPE based on the work and the associated risks.
+In these cases, TMU will provide community members working in these environments with additional PPE based on the work and the associated risks.

 Examples of environments or activities where these conditions may exist include, but are not limited to: